 The third group of principles of Physics introduces the nature of matter in the elastic model of Global Mechanics.
 This new model is a revision of the previous semi-rigid model of Global Mechanics from April 2008.

-The switch to the elastic model in April 2009 was because of the great simplification with respect to the previous one.
-In fact, the only significant change was to have defined the three-dimensional net as unbreakable in order to explain better the conservation of energy in the universe.
-This forced a redefinition of the concrete mechanisms of movement, kinetic energy and potential energy.
+The switch to the elastic model in April 2009 implied a considerable simplification over the previous one.
+The only significant change was to define the three-dimensional net as unbreakable to explain better the conservation of energy in the universe.
+The change forced a redefinition of the precise mechanisms of movement, kinetic energy, and potential energy.

 Effecting a change in perspective, amongst the characteristics of the physical model of Global Mechanics we can cite the following:

 Intuitive model with scientific claims, as it is empirically verifiable.

 High probability of containing one or more significant mistakes

 We hope to contribute an idea relevant enough to imply a change in the paradigm of Modern Physics.